Pineapple Road railway station: Reopening

-In 2019, the project to re-open the stations at Moseley, Kings Heath, and Hazelwell received £15m in Government funding, with construction due to start in 2020 and aimed for completion in time for the 2022 Commonwealth Games.
+In 2019, the project to re-open the stations at Moseley, Kings Heath, and Hazelwell received £15 million in Government funding, with construction due to start in 2020 and aimed for completion in time for the 2022 Commonwealth Games.
 In March 2021 it was announced that funding had been found for the project.
+The station name was chosen by public vote from the three options of Pineapple Road, Stirchley and the historic Hazelwell.

-The reopening of the Camp Hill line has been hit by delays and the West Midlands Combined Authority was aiming to reopen the line for passenger use by the end of 2024.
-Further delays were announced and the station is now earmarked for opening for passenger use in early 2026.
+The reopening of the Camp Hill line was hit by delays, and the West Midlands Combined Authority aimed to reopen the line for passenger use by the end of 2024.
+Construction finished on the stations in December 2025, and it was handed to Transport for West Midlands (TfWM).
+There was then a period of driver training, testing and signalling work to ensure the stations are ready to open to passengers.
+All three stations reopened on 7 April 2026.

-After a public vote, it was announced that the reopened station would be called Pineapple Road.
+Services

+The basic Monday to Saturday off-peak service in trains per hour/day is as follows: